PHabdank/examples/raspberry_pi_router.md

 You have Raspian installed on your Pi and that its primary LAN (_eth0_) is configured to use DHCP.
 It will likely get its address information from your Internet modem/routers.
 I assume you can connect to it over _eth0_.

 ## Install dnsmasq
-From the command line, run `sudo apt install dnsmasq` to install dnsmasq.
+From the command line, run `sudo apt-get install dnsmasq` to install dnsmasq.
 Stop it, for now, with `sudo systemctl stop dnsmasq`

 ## Static IP for eth1
 Now set a static IP address for the second ethernet connection (_eth1_).
 Edit _/etc/dhcpcd.conf_ with `sudo nano /etc/dhcpcd.conf`.
 Go to the end of the file and edit it so that it looks like the following: